-For projects that require a licence (see section 2 to determine whether a licence is required), the applicant should complete the following prior to submitting an application package to the Board:
+For projects that require a licence (see section 2 to determine whether a licence is required), the applicant should complete the following prior to submitting an application package to the Board (more details on many of the recommendations listed below are available in the related application requirements described in section 3.2):

-• Contact LWB staff (see Appendix A for contact information);

-Conduct engagement and prepare an Engagement Record and Engagement Plan in accordance with the MVLWB Engagement and Consultation Policy and Engagement Guidelines for Applicants and Holders of Water Licences and Land Use Permits.
+- Contact LWB staff (see Appendix A for contact information); - Conduct engagement and prepare an Engagement Record and Engagement Plan in accordance with the LWB Engagement and Consultation Policy and Engagement Guidelines for Applicants and Holders of Water Licences and Land Use Permits.
 Engagement should be initiated well in advance of the submission of an application to allow potentially affected parties sufficient time to review the information and discuss it with the applicant.
-This Plan and Record must be submitted as an attachment to the Application Form;

-- When conducting engagement, contact GNWT-Lands (non-federal areas) or CIRNAC (federal areas) for assistance in notifying lease holders in the area (note that lease-holder information is not publicly available); - If applicable, obtain a Certificate of Registration from GNWT Corporate Registries (required for companies); - Obtain or renew permission from the landowner if necessary (e.g., obtain licence of occupation, lease, access authorization, etc.) (see Appendix D for contact information for landowners); - Contact Indigenous governments/organizations, federal and territorial governments, and other parties to determine what other authorizations may be needed to proceed with the project (see Appendix E); - Contact other local licensees, permittees, applicants, and water users to ensure they are aware of the proposed project; - If applicable, contact the Land Use Planning Board (LUPB) or the Tłįchǫ Government to discuss conformity of the project with the relevant land use plan; - Gather and prepare any information needed to support the application.
+This Plan and Record must be submitted as an attachment to the Application Form; - For assistance in notifying lease holders in the area (note that lease-holder information is not publicly available), contact the GNWT - Department of Environment and Climate Change (GNWT-ECC) (non-federal areas) or CIRNAC (federal areas), and Indigenous governments (private lands); - If applicable, obtain a Certificate of Registration from GNWT Corporate Registries (required for companies); - Obtain or renew permission from the landowner if necessary (e.g., obtain licence of occupation, lease, access authorization, etc.) (see Appendix D for contact information for landowners); - Contact Indigenous, federal, and territorial governments, and other parties to determine what other authorizations may be needed to proceed with the project (see Appendix E); - Contact other local licensees, permittees, applicants, and water users to ensure they are aware of the proposed project; - If applicable, contact the Land Use Planning Board (LUPB) for assistance interpreting the conformity requirements in the relevant Land Use Plan; - If applicable, contact the Tłįchǫ Government to discuss conformity of the project with the Tłįchǫ Wenek'e (Land Use Plan); - Gather and prepare any information needed to support the application.
 For example, this may include collection of baseline data, traditional knowledge, or information or data supporting proposed treatment technologies or mitigation measures; - Develop a closure cost estimate to understand how much security might be required and to provide reviewers the opportunity to comment on the estimate.
-Guidance is available in the MVLWB/GNWT/INAC Guidelines for Closure and Reclamation Cost Estimates for Mines, which can be applied to all projects requiring a water licence.
-The applicant should communicate with the landowner when developing the estimate; - Provide proof of financial capacity; - If proposing disposal of waste off-site within the NWT (including at municipal facilities), obtain written confirmation from the facility/facilities stating that they will accept the waste; - Contact GNWT-Environment and Natural Resources for guidance on whether a Wildlife Management and Monitoring Plan may be required; and - Contact the Prince of Wales Northern Heritage Centre (PWNHC) to obtain relevant archaeological site data and identify archaeological site assessment needs.
-Please refer to the PWNHC's Guidelines for Developers for the Protection of Archaeological Sites in the Northwest Territories.
+Guidance is available in the LWB/GNWT/CIRNAC Guidelines for Closure and Reclamation Cost Estimates for Mines, which can be applied to all projects requiring a water licence.
+The applicant should communicate with the landowner when developing or updating the estimate; - Provide proof of financial capacity; 15 - If proposing disposal of waste off-site within the NWT (including at municipal facilities), obtain written confirmation from the facility/facilities stating that they will accept the waste; - Contact GNWT-ECC for guidance on whether a Wildlife Management and Monitoring Plan may be required; and